jeanbisutti/spring-petclinic/Readme-blog-post.md

 The OpenTelemetry Spring Boot starter has instrumented Logbacka and has sent the 'Started PetClinicApplication in 0.489 seconds (process running for 0.493)' telemetry log record to the OpenTelemetry collector.

-Now, let's open the `http://localhost:8080/vets.html` in our web browser or execute the following curl command:
+Let's open the `http://localhost:8080/vets.html` in our web browser or execute the following curl command:
 ```shell
 curl http://localhost:8080/vets.html
 ```